Collections

 SQL>

-Extending the load_loop to 3..6 attempts to extend the VARRAY beyond it's limit of 5 elements resulting in the following error:
+to extend the VARRAY beyond it's limit of 5 elements resulting in the following

 DECLARE